casanova-lab/GMUSCLE/README.md

 ## Introduction
 - CRISPR/Cas9 gene editing is widely used to create genetic modified cells.
 The genetic editing results in cellular heterogeneity, allelic diversity, and  randomness of de novo sequences, which constitute a major challenge in genotyping CRISPR/Cas9-edited cells.
 - We introduced a streamlined and cost-effective protocol along with the computational tool GMUSCLE, to sequence and genotype the products of CRISPR/Cas9 gene editing with great depth, high accuracy, high efficiency, and handy utilization.
-- GMUSCLE enables the quantitative identification and qualitative visualization of the major genotypes from demultiplexed sequencing data of CRISPR/Cas9-edited cells.
+- GMUSCLE enables the quantitative and qualitative identification of the major genotypes from sequencing data of CRISPR/Cas9-edited cells.

 ## Usage
 ### Dependency and quick installation